Hi there and thanks for checking out StaticshotPhotography.com

-I inevitably went into Media Production at the University of Glamorgan where I studied photography and digital manipulation as part of a degree, Unfortunately it was around this time that things took a turn for the worst.
+This then followed into a Media Production degree at the where I studied photography and digital manipulation, Unfortunately it was around this time that things took a turn for the worst.

-Anxiety & depression issues stepped in which resulted in me losing confidence in my own work and in myself.
+Anxiety & depression took over, which resulted in me losing confidence in my own work and in myself.

 I tried to force myself to take a camera out, but put too much pressure on myself that I couldn’t bare to physically take the camera out of the bag.

 As time went on, things got worse, led to a total photographers block and finally resulted in the demise of my course at University.

 I’ve battled for many years to get back into things through the consistent purchase and sale of various digital SLR cameras including a Canon EOS 350D, a Canon EOS 70D and a couple of cheaper film based cameras including a Ricoh SLR and a Nikon SLR.

 My anxiety problems made me feel really uncomfortable taking my camera as I always worried about what other people would think of me and how I would look to them.